What is Cloud Computing?

 Cloud computing use cases

 Different workloads need different resources.
-With cloud computing, businesses can:
+With cloud technology, businesses can:

 Whatever your unique need, cloud computing allows you to build a system that fits your business.